gsandf/template-file/README.md

 ### Examples

-**ℹ️ TIP:** Remember to place single quotes around your arguments (if they contain asterisks, question marks, etc.) to keep your shell from expanding globs before `template-file` gets to consume them.
+**ℹ️ TIP:** Remember to place quotes around your arguments (if they contain asterisks, question marks, etc.) to keep your shell from expanding globs before `template-file` gets to consume them.

 Just handle one file: